 Shrigley & Hunt

-Shrigley & Hunt was founded in Lancaster 1874 by Arthur Hunt when he took over Hudson & Shrigley.
-Having worked for Heaton and Butler & Bayne at the time that Henry Holiday was supplying designs for the firm, he also sought to supply lighter, more natural and intelligible interpretations of biblical and other narratives in stained glass.
-His principal designer was Carl Almquist, a pupil of Henry Holiday, who with E.H.
+Arthur Hunt (1849-1917) worked as an apprentice for Heaton and Butler & Bayne before moving north to Lancaster in the early 1870s to join the decorating firm of Hudson & Co., previously run by Joseph Shrigley.
+Taking advantage of the growing demand for stained glass Hunt developed the business into one of the major provincial suppliers.
+As Shrigley & Hunt he sought to supply lighter, more natural and intelligible interpretations of biblical and other narratives.
+From the start his principal designer was Carl Almquist (1848 – 1924), a pupil of Henry Holiday, who with E.H.
 Jewitt (1849-1929) was responsible for most of the output for forty years.
 Hunt died in 1917, but the firm continued until 1982 under the leadership of Joseph Fisher (1911-82), who progressively modernised the output of the firm.
 John Blyth designed for the firm in the 1950s, as did Harry Harvey from the 1950s until the mid-1970s.

 Sources: